 A course that introduces students to the writing and publishing conventions of a variety of online platforms and gives them experience in creating and developing their own texts for online publication.
 Prerequisite: ENG 112.
 Spring, even-numbered years.

-ENG 354 Language and Popular Culture
+ENG 354 Spies, Wizards, and Superheroes: Language in Popular Culture